 Tax software options

 Choosing professional tax preparation software will depend on what type of tax returns you will be preparing and what you can afford.
 You can choose anything from a simple pay-per-return package, to a basic tax software package that will enable you to prepare simple returns, to a very advanced tax program that will allow you to prepare all types of tax returns with many bells and whistles.
-Here is a low cost option for professional tax preparation software from Intuit:
+Here is an article that can help you narrow down your options: